Topics

-Dried herbs are convenient.
+Herb growing tipsDried herbs are convenient.
 And pricey!
 But herbs and spices make our food so flavorful, and just a little pinch can make all the difference in a savory meal.
 That’s why gardeners are so smart.
-They know that growing and drying their own herbs is easy, economical, and more flavorful.
+They know that growing and drying their own fresh herbs is easy, economical, and more flavorful.
 Dried herbs will last a year or more if dried and stored correctly.
 Follow these harvesting and drying tips to make the most of your herb garden.

-Why Dry Herbs
+Why Dry Fresh Herbs

 We prefer using fresh herbs whenever we can.
 And a kitchen herb garden right outside the back door means we can pick whenever we need a pinch of this or that.
 But there are many benefits to having dried herbs as well.

-• Dried herbs can be stored for months and stay fresh for up to a year.
+Long-term storage.
+Dried herbs can be stored for months and stay fresh for up to a year.

-• Dried herbs are excellent when you need herbs for infusions, tinctures, and cooking.
+Convenient.
+Dried herbs are excellent when you need herbs for infusions, tinctures, and cooking.

-• Dried herbs are also delicious in homemade rubs for meats.
+Flavor.
+Dried herbs are also delicious in homemade rubs for meats.
 A jar of dried thyme makes adding a teaspoon to your favorite chicken noodle soup convenient.

-• Drying your own herbs will save you money over buying bottles of herbs at the grocery store.
+Economical.
+Drying your own herbs will save you money compared to buying bottles of herbs at the grocery store.
 And they’ll taste much better.
-You can also grow them organically from seed to harvest.

-When you’re growing your herbs, whether for medicinal or culinary uses, it’s easy and economical to dry them for long-term storage and everyday use.
+When you’re growing your fresh herbs, whether for medicinal or culinary uses, it’s easy and economical to dry them for long-term storage and everyday use.

 Each herb has its specific uses, which will determine when and how to harvest, dry, and store.
 This herb harvesting and drying overview will cover the basics you need to know to make the most of your homegrown herbs.

-Harvest Herbs at the Right Time
+Harvest Fresh Herbs at the Right Time

 Harvesting herbs at the right time will give you the best flavor.
 This includes when to harvest during the growing season as well as what time of day.

-Many herbs need to be harvested before they start flowering, as this can change the flavor.
-This is especially true with oregano and basil.
-Chives, however, can be harvested at any time.
 Medicinal herbs such as chamomile and calendula are harvested for their flowers.
 Culinary herbs are usually harvested for their leaves.
 Knowing what you want to use your herbs for will determine when and what plant parts you gather.

 Harvest herbs early in the morning after the dew has mostly dried and before the sun has heated up the plant oils.
 At this time, the flavor of the herbs will be the most potent.
 Use sharp shears to make clean cuts of stems.
 Never remove more than 1/3 of the plant at a time if you want it to continue growing.